mrsahiljaiswal/Currency-Rate-Exchange-API/README.md

 ### `/{currencycode}`

-This endpoint returns the complete information of the curry in JSON format.
+This endpoint returns the complete information of the currency in JSON format.

 ### `Sample Endpoint: inr , usd  , asd , amd`